-• Provide a minimum of one S.A.R.A per Concourse that is design to meet all ADA / Federal Regulations and includes input from a local service animal training organization.

-- It is ideal that S.A.R.A. are located no further than 15 minutes from any gate (based on a walking pace of 200 ft/min). - Provide 2 different floor surfaces, sub-floor, and 4" baseboard waterproofing membrane. - DO NOT provide communal drinking bowls but do provide a water bowl filling station.
+- Provide a minimum of one S.A.R.A per concourse that is design to meet all ADA /Federal Regulations.
+Designs for S.A.R.A.'s must include a review by a local service animal training organization. - It is ideal that S.A.R.A. are located no further than 15 minutes from any gate (based on a walking pace of 200 ft/min). - Provide two different floor surfaces, sub-floor, and 4" baseboard waterproofing membrane. - DO NOT provide communal drinking bowls but do provide a water bowl filling station. - Provide a dedicated Custodial Room directly adjacent to the S.A.R.A.